raf-1404/cybersec/README.md

    opens microsoft edge and powershell infinte times

- b) virus.vbs is a simple virus in vbscript
+ b) virus.vbs is a simple virus in Visual BASIC Script